RobinSc006/fractal-viewer/README.md

 ## Info
 Yet another one of my personal projects.
 I am actually kind of proud of this one.
-Running it requires a decent GPU, I would imagine, and building it on windows is a pain.
+Running it requires a decent GPU, I would imagine, and building it on Windows is a pain.

 It's complete with waypoints, sound and a wide variety of colors.
 Keybinds are as follows:

-    f(1..3) (example: the key f1) + shift = set current positon as waypoint
+    f(1..3) (example: the key f1) + shift = set current position as waypoint
     f(1..3) = load waypoint

     movement with arrow keys